zkf85/zkf85.github.io/_posts/2018-12-03-flask-uwsgi-nginx-deploy.md

 	```

 ## 4. Conclusion
-There's not a lot of articles about Deploying Keras models for production, thus here I write a complete instruction on how to deploy Keras model with Flask+uWSGI+NGINX strategy in two ways: 1) Configure everything step by step; 2) Apply docker to save your time.
-Both methods can provide the same production-level API service for your well-trained Keras model.
+There're not a lot of articles on deploying Keras models for production, thus I write this complete instruction on how to deploy Keras model with Flask+uWSGI+NGINX strategy.
+There are two ways to manage the work: 1) configure everything step by step; 2) apply docker to save your time.
+Both methods can provide the same production-level API with your well-trained Keras model.